kubermatic/docs/content/kubermatic/main/architecture/concept/kkp-concepts/addons/_index.en.md

 +++

-Addons are specific services and tools extending the functionality of Kubernetes/OpenShift.
+Addons are specific services and tools extending the functionality of Kubernetes.

 ## Comparison To KKP Applications